Wisconsin Fence Laws: A Practical Guide (2026)

 If you suspect a spite fence, gather evidence (photos, timing relative to disputes, neighbor statements) and consider filing a civil lawsuit for removal, damages, and court costs.

-Fence Viewer System
+Fence Viewer System in Wisconsin

 While state law (Chapter 90) sets the baseline, specific rural towns within counties like Dane, Marathon, and Waukesha often have their own local nuances for how Fence Viewers settle disputes.
 Weโve seen cases in Brown County where the ‘Right-Hand Rule’ was contested because of a change in land use, which is why having a clear agreement is so vital.
 Under Section 90.07, these local officials (typically town supervisors, village trustees, or alderpersons) act as a fast, low-cost alternative to court.
 If you find yourself in a disagreement, here is the process: